mvanwinkleias/mv_automation_standards/doc/index.md

 # Example Bash Script

 Here's an example bash script that has a lot of good things going on.
+This is just one way to do it.

 * my_script.sh